Skip to main content

 Why it exists

 The project is built for LLM-driven binary research workflows where a stateless shell is not enough.
 It keeps debugger state alive across calls, supports multiple parallel sessions, and pairs low-level debugging with helper tools for process management, Python execution, repo fetching, and exploit-driver flows.
+You can use pwno-mcp to participate in CTFs, research, and exploit development workflows.
+You can read the background story here.

 Runtime model